Mycobacteria and Nocardia Culture

-Rapid detection of Mycobacteria species, Nocardia species and other aerobic actinomycetes
+Detection and identification of Mycobacteria species, Nocardia species and other aerobic actinomycetes;

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test